CollabIP/elasticsearch-arm-templates/README.md

     </td><td><code>2</code></td></tr>

    <tr><td>appGatewayCertBlob</td><td>string</td>
-    <td>A Base-64 encoded form of the PFX certificate for the Application Gateway.
+    <td>A Base-64 encoded form of the PKCS#12 archive (.pfx/.p12) certificate for the Application Gateway.
     This certificate is used to secure HTTPS connections to and from the Application Gateway.
     <strong>Required when selecting <code>gateway</code> for load balancing.</strong>
     </td><td><code>""</code></td></tr>